 Observation without evaluation is the highest form of human intelligence, noted the Indian philosopher Krishnamurti.
-Why is this in an Attachment Parenting blog, and how can it transform our parenting?
-Read on.

 The human brain doesn’t like not knowing; not knowing is a form of weakness, danger that triggers our defense mechanisms, prompting us to do something to change the situation.
 To walk into familiar grounds, and be able to control the situation.
 When we experience a gap in knowledge, it must be filled.
 We fill it with stories; stories that we tell ourselves based on our life’s experiences, based on our hopes, or based on our fears.
 Sometimes these stories have something to do with reality, in other times, they’re tangential.
 These stories are what evaluations are made of, what moral judgments are made of.